6 Tips to Scale Your Link Building Efforts

 Before we get going on Private Blog Networks I just want to address the belief that PBNs are spammy, blackhat and should be ignored.

 Michael Martinez, the founder of SEO-Theory.com, wrote:

 "As someone who operates a successful network of blogs and microsites, I can assure you from extensive experience going back almost 20 years that there is absolutely no inherent danger involved in building and promoting these kinds of Websites.
 That anyone in the Web marketing field should believe otherwise by now is worse than disappointing: it's embarrassing to all of us."

 I agree 100%.

 As long as you keep your network private and treat every website with respect, PBNs can still be a powerful way to build links.
 They still work, and work well.

 In order to scale building your own PBN you need to start buying expired domains.
 It's possible to build original microsites (or Traffic Side Projects via ViperChill) but they aren't really scalable – which is the whole point of this blog post.

-Personally, when looking for domains I don't have a set DA or TF I look for.
-Obviously editorial links from big websites are a bonus but if the domain has 5+ genuine links it might be a good purchase.
+Personally, when looking for domains I don't have a specific DA or TF that I look for.
+Obviously, editorial links from big websites are a bonus but if the domain has 5+ genuine links it might still be a good purchase.